diffix/dashboards/gui/docs/en/operation.md

 ### Metabase and Diffix

-This section lists a few notable differences between the regular Metabase experience and the one you'll have with **Diffix Dashboards**.
+This section lists a few notable differences between the regular Metabase experience and the one you will have with **Diffix Dashboards**.

 **No login** - **Diffix Dashboards** arranges a Metabase session for you, so you don't have to register or login.

-**CAUTION**: **Diffix Dashboards** assumes it connects to a local instance of Metabase server, and as such it provides no guarantees it would function correctly or be secure when connecting to a remote Metabase instance, or if the local Metabase instance is connected to from a remote location.
+**Local data** - all the data and dashboards are local and cannot be collaborated on remotely.

 **Limitations of automatic data exploration tools** - **Diffix Dashboards** operates using **Diffix Fir** anonymization software
 (see [Anonymization](anonymization.md) for more details) and because of that it limits the SQL features available to the user.
 When